Comments about NERSC

 As I said earlier, NERSC really shines when compared to NCCS.
 NERSC has spoiled me with the quality of the services.

-NERSC compares very favourable with other centers such as Oakridge NCCS, RPI CCNI.
+NERSC compares very favorable with other centers such as Oakridge NCCS, RPI CCNI.
 NCSA and OSC with comparable resources to NCCS and CCI and more available resources than NCSA and OSC.
 Software and documentation is always up-to-date and your staff works hard on bugfixes etc.

 NERSC has more reliable hardware and software support than NCCS.